 - 1. Identify a suitable Machine with Free PE - 2.
 Identify a suitable PE in the machine and Assign to the Gridlet - 3.
-Set Status of the Allocated PE to BUSY - 4.
-Determine the Completion Time of Gridlet and Set an internal event to be delivered at the completion time
+Set Status of the Allocated PE to BUSY - Determine the Completion Time of Gridlet and Set and internal event to be delivered at the completion time

-Figure 1.11: PE allocation to the Gridlets in space-shared GridSim resource.
+Figure 11.
+PE allocation to the Gridlets in the space-shared GridSim resource.